mikedidomizio/next10-with-nextauth/README.md

-NextJS 10 test with NextAuth, to be tested to see the bare bones if it works with AWS Amplify
+NextJS (10) working with NextAuth boilerplate - deployable to AWS EC2 and Amplify

 This confirmed works on both EC2 and Amplify.
-Although this is Next10, I suspect Next12 and greater will work.
+This is Next10 as there were issues getting Next12/Auth working.

 Requires a bunch of env vars